LucasChan02/Co_Printing/Publication/Research_outline.typ

 #pagebreak()

 = Predictive Model for Interfacial Strength (WIP)

-This section synthesizes all previous components into the final Process-Structure-Property (PSP) model, as specified in the research objective.
-This model will predict the Tensile_Strength (Property) using both the controllable Process parameters and the derived Structure descriptors.
+Synthesize all previous components into the final Process-Structure-Property (PSP) model, which will predict the Tensile_Strength using both the controllable Process parameters and the derived Structure descriptors.

 == PSP Model Variable Definitions

-A robust predictive model requires a well-defined set of independent (predictor) and dependent (response) variables.
-Table 1 serves as the "data dictionary" for the complete experiment, mapping the inputs and outputs of the PSP framework.
+A predictive model requires a well-defined set of independent (predictor) and dependent (response) variables.
+Table below serves as the data dictionary for experiments, mapping the inputs and outputs and model training.

 #figure(
   table(